huaminghuangtw/Evergreen-Notes/Permanent-Notes/seek-for-the-truth.md

 > _[“Truth-seekers take feedback from nature (planes have to fly), free markets (customers have to buy), or competition (militaries have to win).
 Consensus-seekers take feedback from people (actors want fans, academics want honors, politicians want votes, journalists want status).” — Naval Ravikant](https://x.com/naval/status/1856965245690081637)_ [^1]

 > _[“The opposite of a correct statement is a false statement.
 But the opposite of a profound truth may well be another profound truth.” — Niels Bohr](https://www.goodreads.com/quotes/941-the-opposite-of-a-correct-statement-is-a-false-statement)_

+> _“The least deviation from truth will be multiplied later.” — Aristotle_

 ---